cncf/devstats.archive/docker/README.md

 # One command test all

 - Use `PASS=...
-FROM=host|container ./docker/docker_test_all.sh` to test full deployment from either the host or the container.
+DEPLOY_FROM=host|container ./docker/docker_test_all.sh` to test full deployment from either the host or the container.